 We're here to help

-We want to hear from you directly, and we’ll explain anything you’re not sure about.
 You don’t need to pay anyone to complain for your business, such as a solicitor or a claims management company – although it’s up to you if you’d like one to help you.
+It's usually more straightforward to hear from you directly, and we’ll explain anything you’re not sure about.